akingscote/akingscote.github.io/_posts/2025-05-22-aks-cilium-tetragon-ebpf.md

   - "observability"
 ---

-# Azure Kubernetes Service (AKS) – eBPF-based Networking & security + integration with Microsoft Sentinel
+# Unlocking Next-Gen Kubernetes Security with eBPF tooling and Microsoft Sentinel
-This post explores the setup and configuration of Cilium and Tetragon in Azure Kubernetes Service and integrating & monitoring with Microsoft Sentinel.
+This post explores the setup and configuration of [Cilium](https://cilium.io/) and [Tetragon](https://tetragon.io/) in Azure Kubernetes Service and integrating & monitoring with Microsoft Sentinel.

 Essentially, it does what [this blog from Isovalent](https://isovalent.com/blog/post/microsoft-and-isovalent-bring-ebpf-based-networking-to-azure) talks about, but with some cool security features 🔒, and not behind a premium service 💲💸💰.